itsme-swe/backend-learn-nodejs-may2025/Project_DevTinder/Project_DevTinder_Frontend/devTinder-frontend/README.md

 - Build EditProfile page -- Create another component **EditProfile.jsx**
 - Build functionality for notification or toast after editing the profile by using DaisyUI inside **EditProfile.jsx**
 - Creating login page
-- Create all connection page --- where i can see my all connections
+- Create all connection page --- where i can see my all connections of logged in user